 (right) James Avery celebrates his 90th birthday with a little help from a mariachi band.

-Today, with sons Chris and Paul aboard as CEO/President and Executive Vice-President, the future looks promising for James Avery Jewelry.
+Today, with son Chris aboard as CEO/President, the future looks promising for James Avery Jewelry.
 One man’s dream has ignited the passion of an extended team carrying a product, a set of values, and a commitment to doing all things well across our land.

 About The Man: James Avery